 The atomic insight revealed in this study may be harnessed to design optimal stomatal development that allows plants to cope with the changing climate, and may also provide a tool for tweaking cellular processes mediated by MAP kinases in animals (e.g. humans) for basic biomedical research.

-which cannot recruit MAP kinases to properly enforce stomatal development.
+Figure 3.
+The 'screaming' stomata-only leaf epidermis of an Arabidopsis scream-D mutant, which cannot recruit MAP kinases to properly enforce stomatal development.

 Shown is the cover of the July 2019 issue of NATURE PLANTS (© Nature Publication Group).